fiberplane/quickstart/README.md

 ## Feedback and support

 We're always looking to improve our onboarding experience!
-Please report any issues and share your feedback by:
+Please report any issues and share your feedback by either:

--   submitting a Github issue;
 -   messaging us on Slack, we're active there (email [support@fiberplane.com](mailto:support@fiberplane.com) for an invite);
 -   emailing us at [support@fiberplane.com](mailto:support@fiberplane.com).